-Guide to Computational Skills
+Guide To Computational Skills

 Computational skills encompass computational physics skills (e.g., translating models into code, choosing scales and units, choosing appropriate algorithms and tools, extracting physical insight, understanding the limitations of computers and computer models), the use of a variety of computational tools (e.g., spreadsheets, structured programming languages, computer-based symbolic manipulations, modeling packages), and technical computing skills (e.g., analysis, visualization, and presentation of data).
 Computational skills can be introduced at numerous points throughout the curriculum through individual and group activities, and can become more sophisticated as students progress through their education.